“For the message of the cross is foolishness to those who are perishing, but to those who are being saved, it is the power of God.” 1 Corinthians 1:18

 Then my eyes were drawn along the horizontal member of the cross.
 I followed its lines outward, extending in each direction across the earth, embracing all people and all living things.
 This was the idea powerfully taught and embodied by the original Franciscan, St. Francis of Assisi: the unity of all creation.
 I thought of my favorite hymn, taken from a poem by St. Francis.
 I thought of mother Earth who brought forth and sustains all life, symbolizing to me our Divine Mother—always silently but surely with us, nurturing us.

-I thought of Jesus’ arms spread on the cross, fixed by nails of our making, reaching wide, welcoming all, comprehending all.
+I thought of our brother Jesus–naked, despairing, forsaken, betrayed, arms spread on the cross, fixed by nails of our making–still reaching wide, welcoming all, comprehending all.
 I thought of how He chose to bear the marks of those nails for eternity, a gesture that assures his commitment to us will never falter.
 I thought of those same outspread hands gently holding us and gathering us inward to the center of the cross, where we can truly feel each other’s pain and bear each other’s burdens, and in so doing reach up to God.

 I saw the vertical member of the cross symbolizing our direct connection with God, and the horizontal member representing our connection with our family, neighbors and even the natural world.